vippsas/vipps-partner/manual-signup.md

 # Manual signup

-Partners that can, for osme reason, not use the Partner API to [submit a product order for a merchant](https://github.com/vippsas/vipps-partner-api/blob/main/vipps-partner-api.md#submit-a-product-order-for-a-merchant) must use manual signup: The merchant must fill out the form on its own.
+Partners that can, for some reason, not use the Partner API to [submit a product order for a merchant](https://github.com/vippsas/vipps-partner-api/blob/main/vipps-partner-api.md#submit-a-product-order-for-a-merchant) must use manual signup: The merchant must fill out the form on its own.